GUEKOUE/Quick_Chatbot/README.md

 # Quick_Chatbot

-A quick and simple Chatbot made with PHP and AJAX queries, with the queries selected from a MySQL database.
+A quick and simple Chatbot made with PHP, MySQL and JQuery with AJAX queries to store user messages and retrieve bot replies from the database.

 - Live url: https://gdacfullstackapp.000webhostapp.com